How ASHA's Board of Ethics (BOE) Sanctions Individuals Who Violate the ASHA Codes

 Censure

-The sanction of Censure is essentially a public reprimand.
-The violation is published in The ASHA Leader to the full membership in a manner that identifies the individual in violation, their city/state of residence, and the Code violated.
+The sanction of Censure is a public rebuke or condemnation with broad disclosure.
+The violation is published in an ASHA publication in a manner that identifies the individual in violation, their city/state of residence, and the Codes violated.
 When a sanction of Censure is imposed, notice of the ethics violation may also be sent to, among others, any state agency that provides a license to the individual and to any other professional organization the individual is a member of that enforces a code of ethics or code of professional conduct.

-The BOE can impose the sanction of Suspension of ASHA membership and certification in lieu of Revocation.
-The sanction is usually intended to be employed for short periods of time (e.g., 6 months).
-A major difference between Revocation and Suspension is that during the period of suspension, the sanctioned member must pay all dues and fees as well as fulfill certification maintenance requirements.
-At the end of the period of suspension, the sanctioned member must directly contact ASHA Certification to find out how to become current again; approval of the BOE is not required.
+The BOE can impose the public sanction of Suspension of ASHA membership and certification.
+Suspension is a temporary interruption in membership and/or certification benefits and rights for a specific period time.
+A major difference between Revocation and Suspension is that a sanctioned individual can automatically regain ASHA membership/certification at the end of the suspension period.
+However, during the period of suspension, the sanctioned member must pay all dues and fees as well as fulfill certification maintenance requirements.

-For cases of egregious misconduct, the BOE can revoke the individual's ASHA membership and certification for a period of years, up to life.
-The sanction of Revocation requires a two-thirds vote of the members of the BOE present and voting.
+The BOE can revoke the individual's ASHA membership and certification for a period of years, up to life.
+The public sanction of Revocation requires a two-thirds vote of the members of the BOE present and voting.
 Notice of this sanction to the ASHA membership and other entities is the same as with the sanction of Censure.

-After the period of revocation has expired, in order for the individual to seek reinstatement of ASHA membership and/or certification a petition must be made to the BOE, and the BOE must approve reinstatement by a two-thirds vote.
+After the period of revocation has expired, an individual must petition the BOE to seek reinstatement of ASHA membership and/or certification.
 In petitioning for reinstatement, the individual has the burden of demonstrating that conditions that led to the revocation have been rectified and that, upon reinstatement, the individual will abide by the ASHA code applicable to them.
-The individual must also satisfy all certification standards and procedures of the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) and/or membership requirements that are in effect at the time of the Reinstatement Order.
+The individual must also satisfy all certification standards and procedures of the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) and/or membership requirements that are in effect at the time of reinstatement.

-After the period of withholding has expired, in order for the individual to seek reinstatement of ASHA membership and/or certification a petition must be made to the BOE, and the BOE must approve reinstatement by a two-thirds vote.
-In petitioning for reinstatement, the individual has the burden of demonstrating that conditions that led to the revocation have been rectified and that, upon reinstatement, the individual will abide by the Code applicable to them.
+After the period of withholding has expired, an individual must petition the BOE to seek reinstatement of ASHA membership and/or certification.
+In petitioning for reinstatement, the individual has the burden of demonstrating that conditions that led to the withholding have been rectified and that, upon reinstatement, the individual will abide by the code applicable to them.
 The individual must also satisfy all certification standards and procedures of the CFCC and/or membership requirements that are in effect at the time of the Reinstatement Order.

 ASHA Corporate Partners